ataichi/ataichi.github.io/blazemeter.md

 email: `afemaledear@gmail.com` with the password: `doenut`.

+8. After logging in, take note of this url too.

 #### Test with BlazeMeter
 1. Go to Bluemix.
 (While logged in) Click `Dashboard` and click `USE SERVICES OR APIS`.
 2. In the search bar, type `BlazeMeter`.
 Choose `BlazeMeter` under DevOps, supply a service name and click `Create`.